Academic Program

 Academic Core Curriculum

-The foundation of the academic program at USMA is 24 core courses and three courses in an engineering sequence for those cadets who do not choose a major in engineering.
-For most cadets the first year is a common academic experience - where the majority take the same core courses.
-In their second semester, cadets select a major and in the fall of their sophomore year, they choose a three-course engineering sequence.
+The foundation of the USMA Academic Program is 24 core courses and three courses in an engineering sequence for those cadets who do not choose engineering majors.
+For most cadets, the first year is a common academic experience where the majority take the same core courses.
+In their second semester, cadets select a major, and in the fall of their sophomore year, they choose a three-course engineering sequence.

 Within the core academic curriculum, there is a strong emphasis on mathematics, science, and engineering.
-The MSE sequence provides each cadet with a fundamental knowledge of the experimental and analytic techniques of the basic sciences.
-This sequence begins in the Fourth Class year with two semesters of mathematics, one semester of chemistry, one semester of physical geography, and one semester of calculus-based physics.
-Physical geography or physics may be delayed until the Third Class year depending on faculty resources and cadet preferences.
-The coursework continues in the Third Class year with one semester of statistics and an additional science depth course that cadets select based on their major and their interests.
+The MSE sequence provides cadets with a fundamental knowledge of the experimental and analytic techniques of the basic sciences.
+This sequence begins in the fourth class year with two semesters of mathematics, one semester of chemistry, one semester of physical geography, and one semester of calculus-based physics.
+Depending on faculty resources and cadet preferences, physical geography or physics may be delayed until the third class year.
+The coursework continues in the third class year, with one semester of statistics and an additional science-depth course that cadets select based on their major and interests.

 The core curriculum includes a strong pre-professional sequence of courses from the humanities and social sciences to develop an awareness of the people, government, and society that the commissioned officer will serve.
-This sequence begins in the Fourth Class year with two semesters of history, one semester of literature, and one semester of psychology.
-It continues in the Third Class year with one semester each of political science, philosophy, and economics.
-The Second Class year includes one semester of international relations, one semester of military history, and one semester of military leadership.
-The First Class year’s contribution to this sequence of professional development is found in a one-semester course in constitutional and military law and one semester of a capstone course titled “Officership.”
+This sequence begins in the fourth class year with two semesters of history, one semester of literature, and one semester of psychology.
+It continues in the third class year with one semester each of political science, philosophy, and economics.
+The second class year includes one semester of international relations, one semester of military history, and one semester of military leadership.
+The first class year’s contribution to this sequence of professional development is found in a one-semester constitutional and military law course and one semester of a capstone course titled “Officership.”

-The core curriculum includes an information technology/cyber sequence (IT/CYBER) designed to ensure that every academy graduate is comfortable with and capable of securely using computers and information technology in an Army that must fight and win in an overarching cyber domain.
-IT/CYBER skills are first developed through an introductory information technology/cyber course in the Fourth Class year and the integration of computer and cyber applications throughout the core curriculum and particularly in the IT/CYBER requirement in the Second or First Class year.
-The IT/CYBER requirement may be fulfilled with the core course, CY305, Cyber Foundations or through existing course coverage of cyber topics in particular majors (in this case, the cadet will be required to fulfill a Science, Technology, Engineering and Math [STEM] depth requirement with another STEM course – see listing of core courses below).
+The core curriculum includes an information technology/cyber sequence (IT/CYBER) designed to ensure that every graduate is comfortable with and capable of securely using computers and information technology in an Army that must fight and win in an overarching cyber domain.
+IT/CYBER skills are first developed through an introductory information technology/cyber course in the fourth class year and the integration of computer and cyber applications throughout the core curriculum, particularly in the IT/CYBER requirement in the second or first class year.
+The IT/CYBER requirement may be fulfilled with the core course, CY305, Cyber Foundations, or through existing course coverage of cyber topics in particular majors.
+In this case, the cadet must fulfill a Science, Technology, Engineering, and Math (STEM) depth requirement with another STEM course.

-Most cadets will begin their study of a foreign language in Third Class year.
-If a cadet expresses an interest, however, the sequence may be started in Fourth Class year (contingent on seat availability and discretion of the Registrar).
+Most cadets will begin their study of a foreign language in their third class year.
+If a cadet expresses an interest, however, the sequence may be started in the fourth class year (contingent on seat availability and discretion of the Registrar).
 All cadets will take at least two semesters of one of the eight foreign languages offered.
-Course work will present perspectives from another culture, develop the ability to learn another language, provide an introductory level of proficiency in the language selected, and provide a firm foundation for further language study.
+Coursework will present perspectives from another culture, develop the ability to learn another language, provide an introductory level of proficiency in the language selected, and provide a firm foundation for further language study.

-These features mean that the first two academic semesters are a common core experience for the majority of cadets, and most of the second two semesters are common as well.
+These features mean that the first two academic semesters are a common core experience for most cadets, and most of the second two semesters are common.
 Individual alterations to the typical sequence can be made based on specific needs and capabilities.
 Cadets are encouraged to work closely with academic counselors when designing their academic programs.

-Cadets will seek counsel from their DACs in the beginning of their Third Class year to request a CES that complements their academic major and interests.
+Cadets will seek counsel from their department academic counselors (DACs) at the beginning of their third class year to request a CES that complements their academic major and interests.
 The Registrar will fill CES enrollments based on cadet preferences and faculty availability.
-CES assignments typically cannot be changed after the initial assignment unless the cadet finds a cadet 'trade partner' in the same year group who is willing to make a swap.
+These assignments typically cannot be changed after the initial assignment unless the cadet finds a cadet "trade partner" in the same year group who is willing to make a swap.

-Infrastructure Engineering focuses on the design, analysis, and construction of the built environment (i.e., man-made structures and facilities used to accommodate societies’ activities).
+Infrastructure Engineering focuses on designing, analyzing, and constructing the built environment (i.e., man-made structures and facilities used to accommodate societies’ activities).
 Cadets learn about the importance of the infrastructure sectors, such as water, power, and transportation, and their inter-relationships.
 Learn more about this CES at the Redbook website.

-Cyber Engineering focuses on fundamental cyber-enabling skills as well as current cyber-related issues, threats, vulnerabilities, and non-technical considerations.
+Cyber Engineering focuses on fundamental cyber-enabling skills and current cyber-related issues, threats, vulnerabilities, and non-technical considerations.
 As the newest warfighting domain and branch of the Army, cyberspace presents new opportunities and demands for leaders to protect and exploit networks and information resources.
 Cyber leaders must understand computer systems, networks, and information assurance and be able to analyze, design, and evaluate such systems.
-The Cyber Engineering Sequence is designed to provide sufficient breadth and depth of knowledge for non-technical majors to establish a nucleus for subsequent learning and adaptation to rapid change.
+The cyber engineering sequence is designed to provide sufficient breadth and depth of knowledge for non-technical majors to establish a nucleus for subsequent learning and adaptation to rapid change.

 Robotics Engineering focuses on developing a basic understanding of the electrical and electronic technologies used in the military.
-The fundamentals of electrical power generation and distribution, information processing, computing, communications, and robotics are some of the examples that are developed across the engineering sequence.
+Fundamentals of electrical power generation and distribution, information processing, computing, communications, and robotics are some examples developed across the engineering sequence.

-Environmental Engineering focuses on current environmental issues and designing viable, sustainable solutions to them.
+Environmental Engineering focuses on current environmental issues and designing viable, sustainable solutions.
 The sequence emphasizes the science and engineering commonly used to protect public health and the environment.
-The experience gained allows graduates to address multiple perspectives across relevant Army topics such as installation drinking water and wastewater infrastructure, energy, and environmental stewardship.
+The experience gained allows graduates to address multiple perspectives across relevant Army topics such as installing drinking water and wastewater infrastructure, energy, and environmental stewardship.

-Systems Engineering exposes Cadets to the fundamentals of the discipline, equips them with some of the more essential tools to facilitate modeling and analysis, and develops an inherent ability to use the Systems Decision Process (SDP) to solve complex problems.
-The Systems Engineering discipline develops and manages interdisciplinary engineering teams that develop, design, and implement systems.
+Systems Engineering exposes cadets to the fundamentals of the discipline, equips them with essential tools to facilitate modeling and analysis, and develops an inherent ability to use the Systems Decision Process (SDP) to solve complex problems.
+The discipline develops and manages interdisciplinary engineering teams developing, designing, and implementing systems.

-Cadets choose their areas of depth from 36 academic majors that span a broad spectrum of academic disciplines.
+Cadets choose their areas of depth from 36 academic majors spanning a broad spectrum of academic disciplines.

 Annual Research Symposium

-Cadets present, defend, and showcase the results of their academic work and research during the Annual Research Symposium.
-Faculty from USMA and outside institutions, as well as thousands of stakeholders from government and private industry, descend on West Point for the annual event.
+Cadets present, defend, and showcase the results of their academic work and research during the yearly Research Symposium.
+Faculty from USMA, outside institutions, and thousands of stakeholders from government and private industry descend on West Point for the annual event.

 Enriching the Curriculum